Cecilia-Duran/chicago_tier3_batch_and_storage/_episodes/04-submitting_ajob.md

 - "Submit jobs"
 - ""
 keypoints:
-- "In this lesson, What are the main files we need to run our jobs??  ˒˒˒˒(>ړ”)> "
+- "In this lesson, mention some other useful options to run our jobs??  ˒˒˒˒(>ړ”)> "
-- ""
 ---
 ## Submitting a Job

 The `condor_submit` command takes a job description file as input and submits the job to HTCondor.
 Items such as the name of the executable to run, the initial working directory, and command-line arguments to the program all go into the submit description file. `condor_submit` creates a job ClassAd based upon the information, and HTCondor works toward running the job.

-It is easy to submit multiple runs of a program to HTCondor with a single submit description file.
-To run the same program many times with different input data sets, arrange the data files accordingly so that each run reads its own input, and each run writes its own output.
-Each individual run may have its own initial working directory, files mapped for stdin, stdout, stderr, command-line arguments, and shell environment.

 ## Sample submit description files